MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

   image("../images/buddy_allocator.drawio.png"),
 )

 As can be seen from the diagram above the memory is recursively split until it can be not longer.
-This assists with minimizing fragmentation by trying to use as little memory as possible.
+This assists with minimising fragmentation by trying to use as little memory as possible.
 The allocator may make blocks too small that a new piece of memory cannot be allocated when this happens blocks of memory are coalesced with one another until a block of memory large enough to fit the requested allocation is created.

 Deallocation works just by marking the block of memory as free and adding it to the free list.
 This means that freeing memory is fast as it is $O(1)$.
-This allocator also minimizes internal fragmentation by trying to decrease the size of blocks and also decrease external fragmentation as memory blocks next to one another can be made bigger if necessary.
+This allocator also minimises internal fragmentation by trying to decrease the size of blocks and also decrease external fragmentation as memory blocks next to one another can be made bigger if necessary.

 The downsides of this allocator is that while deallaction is fast allocation my not necessarily be since there may be any number of recursive calls involved as well as an unknown amount of memory blocks may need tobe coalesced.
 This means it is difficult to determine exactly how long an allocation will take as a unknown number of events may or may not occur.

 === Bin Memory Allocator

-A bin memory allocator works by organizing memory into bins of fixed sizes.
+A bin memory allocator works by organising memory into bins of fixed sizes.
 A bin is simply a region of memory and an allocator will have bins of varying sizes @berger2000hoard.
 A bins size is the maximum size an allocation must be to be placed in that bin, for example if an allocator has bins 4 bytes, 8 bytes and 32 bytes then if a 5 byte allocation request is made it can be placed in the 8 or 32 byte bin.
 When a memory allocation is requested the smallest bin that can fit the requested amount of memory is used for the allocation so in the example the 8 byte bin would be used @li2018efficient.
 An allocator can obviously not have an infinite number of bins so if an allocation request comes in that cannot fit into any bin the backing memory allocator will be used instead.
 Each bin itself is divided into blocks of its respective bin size so when an allocation request comes in a free block from that bin is returned.

 #figure(
   caption: [A Diagram Explaining the Concept of Bins.],